karoly-gergely/deutsche-tkm-rag/RAG_WORKFLOW.md

 - **Completeness**: Providing comprehensive answers that fully address user queries
 - **Friendliness**: Creating a warm, engaging interaction experience while maintaining professionalism

-Current configuration (Gemma-2-9B with chunk size 800, overlap 150, temperature 0.6, top_p 0.9) represents the culmination of these optimization efforts, providing the best balance of response quality, naturalness, and user experience.
+Current configuration (Gemma-3-4B with chunk size 800, overlap 150, temperature 0.6, top_p 0.9) represents the culmination of these optimization efforts, providing the best balance of response quality, naturalness, and user experience.
+The migration from Gemma-2 to Gemma-3 models provides improved performance and efficiency while maintaining the same high-quality response characteristics but also utilising less resources than the previous generation.

 ---